 They like to follow their people from room to room and become depressed if they are left alone for too long.

-Maine Coons are much more tolerant of cuddling and being held than other cats.
+Maine Coons are much more tolerant of being held and cuddled than other cats.
+Read more about this here.

 This makes them an ideal pet for households with children, as they are gentle and sweet-tempered.